 Must be available and willing to work overtime on holidays, weekends and after hours.

 Strong teamwork, communication, and interpersonal skills.

 Desired Knowledge, Skills and Abilities:

-- Experience with air-free techniques, including working in glove boxes and using Schlenk line/vacuum gas manifold.
+Experience in air-free techniques working in glove boxes and schlenk line/vacuum gas manifold.

-- B.S. in science (chemistry, physics, biology or a similar discipline), or an associate degree in the same disciplines with 2-5 years’ experience in relevant area.
+B.S. in science (chemistry, physics, biology or a similar discipline) or equivalent work experience.

-- Recent references available to confirm experience in relevant area.
+Recent references available to confirm experience in Chemical Manufacturing or Production.

 Physical Demands & Work Environment:

 The physical demands and work environment described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.